tarstutorials/vrsensorint/docs/_sources/content/m2/unity_vr.rst.txt

 8. That is all you have to do to change your build platform.
 While you changed your build to Android here, the process is the same for switching to any platform; Select your desired platform from the *Platform* list before clicking the *Switch Platform* button.

 When you are ready to actually build your project, return to the build settings window and select the *Build* button.
 Since your project is for Android, this will produce an APK file that you can then store on your headset and access to run the project.
-Building the APK can take some time, so it is good practice to perform most basic testing in the Unity editor using the *XR Device Simulator*, building infrequently and only using the actual headset when needed for more complicated testing.
+Building the APK can take some time, so it is good practice to perform most basic testing in the Unity editor using the *XR Device Simulator*, building infrequently and then using the actual headset only for more complicated testing.

 --------------------------